 callback function taking again our favourite silicon example.

-We setup silicon in an LDA model using the ASE interface to build the silicon lattice, see Input and output formats for more details.
+We setup silicon in an LDA model using the ASE interface to build a bulk silicon lattice, see Input and output formats for more details.

 using DFTK using ASEconvert system = pyconvert(AbstractSystem, ase.build.bulk("Si")) model = model_LDA(attach_psp(system; Si="hgh/pbe/si-q4.hgh")) basis = PlaneWaveBasis(model; Ecut=5, kgrid=[3, 3, 3]);